-The U.S. Department of State claims that Russia's Ukraine messaging contains a number of different narratives, all designed to portray Ukraine as the culprit in the war.
-The first narrative portrays Russia as "a besieged fortress surrounded by malevolent outsiders."
-Purportedly, "Russian government officials falsely portray Russia as a perpetual victim and its aggressive actions as a forced response to the alleged actions of the United States and our democratic allies and partners."
-Indeed, the State Department claims that Russia tries to perpetuate the idea that "the international community's negative reaction to its invasion of an independent country was simply because people feared and hated Russia."
-The report goes on to claim that: "Russophobia" persist across a range of topics and are employed whenever the Russian government wants to play the victim, when it is actually the aggressor."
+Russia as "a besieged fortress surrounded by malevolent outsiders."
+70 Purportedly, "Russian government officials falsely portray Russia as a perpetual victim and its aggressive actions as a forced response to the alleged actions of the United States and our democratic allies and partners."71 Indeed, the State Department claims that Russia tries to perpetuate the idea that "the international community's negative reaction to its invasion of an independent country was simply because people feared and hated Russia."72 The report goes on to claim that: "Russophobia' persist across a range of topics and are employed whenever the Russian government wants to play the victim when it is the aggressor."

 The State Department suggests that Russia's second narrative involves "historical revisionism."
-In other words, when "history does not align with the Kremlin's political objectives," Russia denies "historical events or distort[s] historical narratives to try to cast Russia in a more favorable light and serve its domestic and geopolitical agenda."
+74 In other words, when "history does not align with the Kremlin's political objectives," Russia denies "historical events or distort[s] historical narratives to try to cast Russia in a more favorable light and serve its domestic and geopolitical agenda."